 Thus, there is a number of studies detecting global warming in the past two decades and attributing them to anthropogenic forcings, such as the emissions of $CO_2$ .
-To refer to a recent example, Stott et al. (2000), comparing observations with simulations of a coupled ocean-atmosphere general circulation model, conclude that both natural and anthropogenic factors have contributed significantly to 20th century temperature changes (the latter especially for the last 35 years).
+To refer to a recent example, Stott et al. (2000) comparing observations with simulations of a coupled ocean-atmosphere general circulation model conclude that both natural and anthropogenic factors have contributed significantly to 20th century temperature changes (the latter especially for the last 35 years).

-On the other hand, to invoke another recent study, Przybylak (2000) studies mean monthly temperatures of Arctic and sub-Arctic areas.
+On the other side, to invoke another recent study, Przybylak (2000) detects no global warming in the recent years.
+Specifically, he studies mean monthly temperatures of Arctic and sub-Arctic areas, which should play a very important role in the detection of global changes as they are the most sensitive and warming and cooling epochs should be seen most clearly here and should also occur earlier than in other parts of the world.
 The analyses show that in the Arctic, since the mid-1970s, the annual temperature shows no clear trend and the level of temperature in Greenland in the last 10-20 years is similar to that observed in the 19th century.
-This does not agree with predictions produced by some numerical climate models.
+The author concludes, "the temperature predictions produced by numerical climate models significantly differ from those actually observed."

-Barnett et al. (1999) state that, at present, it is not possible to distinguish the relative contributions of specific natural and anthropogenic forcings to observed climate change.
-The authors also state that "there has been to date no completely convincing demonstration that the anthropogenic effects predicted by advanced climate models have been unambiguously detected in observations" and conclude that "the current state of affairs is not satisfactory".
-If this is the case when dealing with the past and present climate, how can one trust predictions of the future?
-After all, it is not so difficult to fit models with a number of adjustable parameters to historical records, but in predicting the future the situation is different.
-In another comprehensive study by 36 climate modellers (Davey et al., 2002), who tested the ability of 23 dynamical ocean-atmosphere models to correctly simulate fields of tropical sea-surface temperature, surface wind stress, and upper ocean vertically-averaged temperature, several model deficiencies are found, for example the facts that "interannual variability is commonly too weak in the models" and "no single model is consistent with observed behaviour in the tropical ocean regions".
+The issue of climate modelling capability is also examined in the comprehensive study by Barnett et al. (1999) who state that, at present, it is not possible to distinguish the relative contributions of specific natural and anthropogenic forcings to observed climate change.
+The authors also state that "there has been to date no completely convincing demonstration that the anthropogenic effects predicted by advanced climate models have been unambiguously detected in observations" and conclude that "the current state of affairs is not satisfactory."
+If the current state of affairs is not satisfactory when dealing with the past and present climate, things are even worse when attempting to produce predictions of the future.
+(After all, it is not so difficult to fit models with a number of adjustable parameters to historical records, but in predicting the future the situation is different.)
+In another comprehensive study by 36 climate modellers (Davey et al., 2002), who tested the ability of 23 dynamical ocean-atmosphere models to correctly simulate fields of tropical sea surface temperature, surface wind stress, and upper ocean vertically-averaged temperature, several model deficiencies are found, for example the facts that "interannual variability is commonly too weak in the models" and "no single model is consistent with observed behaviour in the tropical ocean regions"

 Such deficiencies are related to the fact that climatic models are necessarily simplified representations of the complex climate system as they do not describe completely the dynamics of all involved processes.
-Rather, they use simplified representations, known as parameterizations, for a large number of processes including mixing, convection and clouds (e.g. von Storch et al., 2001).
-Besides, climate is influenced by several factors with opposing effects (e.g. Ledley et al., 1999), either anthropogenic (greenhouse gases, aerosols) or natural (solar irradiance, clouds, volcanic activity, etc.).
+Rather, they use simplified representations, known as parameterizations for a large number of processes including mixing, convection and clouds (e.g. von Storch et al., 2001).
+Besides, climate is influenced by several factors with opposing effects (e.g., Ledley et al., 1999), either anthropogenic (greenhouse gases, aerosols) or natural (solar irradiance, clouds, volcanic activity, etc.).
 Some of these factors are extremely difficult or even impossible to incorporate in models and to predict.
 Overall, as von Storch et al. (2001) put it, "climate must be considered as a stochastic system, and our climate simulation models as random number generators".
 Even merely the natural forcings are enough to result in a perpetually changing climate.
 Indeed, it is well known that climate "changes irregularly, for unknown reasons, on all timescales" (National Research Council, 1991, p.
 21).